 3. Finish carefully

 Wipe away excess glue before it dries – a damp washing up sponge is ideal.
 Leave the glue to set completely.
 The peg can now be sawn off flush with the surface.
 A fine-toothed handsaw with its flexible unsupported blade is ideal for this job.
 Use the other hand to hold the blade level.
 Protect the wooden doors by placing pieces of thin card beneath the saw teeth.
 Rub smooth with a piece of abrasive paper wrapped around the end of a pencil.

 Apply wood filler to holes, cracks and gaps in the timber door.
-Always replace the lid firmly on the can.
-If it’s a bit dry a little water can be mixed in to make it more pliable.
-Wax filler sticks are useful for repairing surface damage.
-They are available in a range of different shades to match the wood you are working with.
+See our piece on how to fix a hole in a door if it's a large gap.
+Remember to always replace the lid firmly on the can when using caulk and if it’s a bit dry a little water can be mixed in to make it more pliable.
+Wax filler sticks are also useful for repairing surface damage and they are available in a range of different shades to match the wood you are working with.
 Push firmly in with a filling knife.
 The wax becomes more workable if kept at room temperature for a few hours before use.

 6. Replace hinges

 We have taken off the cheap, machine-made hinges that had become distorted and rusty.
 They are being superseded by a pair of handcrafted tee hinges, which are perfect for traditional wood doors.
 Fix onto the timber door first using the original fixing holes if possible.
 Alternatively hold firmly in place and locate new holes with a bradawl.
 Screw to door frame fixing with just one screw in each hinge.
 Open and close the door a few times.
 Make any adjustments and drive in the remaining screws.